Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Recycled Leather:

 Recycled leather is a sustainable alternative to traditional leather.
 It is made by collecting post-industrial and post-consumer leather scraps.
 These scraps are ground down and recombined using a binding agent to create a material with a similar look and feel to traditional leather.
-Creating recycled leather uses fewer resources, helps to reduce waste, and provides a viable option for those looking for ethical leather alternatives.
+Creating recycled leather uses fewer resources, helps reduce waste, and offers a viable alternative for those seeking ethical leather options.

 Organic Wool:

-Organic wool comes from sheep raised under organic farming conditions, which include humane treatment of animals and land free from synthetic pesticides, fertilizers, or other hazardous substances for a specific number of years.
-Organic wool production strongly emphasizes environmental conservation and animal welfare, providing a more sustainable alternative to conventional wool.
+Organic wool comes from sheep raised under organic farming conditions, which include humane treatment of animals and land that is free from synthetic pesticides, fertilizers, and other hazardous substances for a specified period.
+Organic wool production places a strong emphasis on environmental conservation and animal welfare, offering a more sustainable alternative to conventional wool.

 Seacell:

 Seacell is a sustainable fabric made from seaweed and wood pulp cellulose, known for its eco-friendliness and health benefits.
-The production process of Seacell is extremely environmentally friendly, as seaweed grows without the need for pesticides or fertilizers and helps reduce ocean acidification.
-Furthermore, Seacell fabric releases beneficial nutrients like vitamins and minerals onto the skin, promoting well-being.
+The production process of Seacell is extremely environmentally friendly, as seaweed grows without the need for pesticides or fertilizers, thereby helping to reduce ocean acidification.
+Furthermore, Seacell fabric releases beneficial nutrients, such as vitamins and minerals, onto the skin, promoting overall well-being.

 Soy Fabric:

 Soy fabric is created using by-products from soy-food production (like tofu and soybean oil).
-The left-over soy protein is processed into a soft, silky fabric often compared to cashmere in texture.
-The production of soy fabric is considered eco-friendly as it uses a food industry by-product, reducing waste, and the fabric itself is biodegradable.
+The leftover soy protein is processed into a soft, silky fabric often compared to cashmere in texture.
+The production of soy fabric is considered eco-friendly, as it utilizes a by-product from the food industry, thereby reducing waste, and the fabric itself is biodegradable.

 Algae Fabric: